ETP Operator cum Chemist banner

 Skills Required:

-• Strong understanding of wastewater treatment processes.
+• Strong understanding of chemical processes and wastewater treatment technologies.

-• Proficiency in chemical analysis techniques.
+• Proficiency in conducting chemical tests and analyzing results.

-• Problem-solving skills.
+• Excellent problem-solving skills.

-• Knowledge of environmental regulations.
+• Knowledge of environmental regulations and compliance standards.

 What Does an ETP Operator cum Chemist Do?